 This haunting coming-of-age story (288 pages) was published in June of 2013 by Hard Case Crime.
 The book takes you to a 1970s beach-side amusement park.
 Melissa read Joyland and loved it; it wouldn't be on our site if she didn't recommend it.

 This novel is both eerie and bittersweet — don’t be frightened by the author’s name on the spine!

-Devin, a college student with literary aspirations, takes a summer job at a run-down carnival along the shore.
+Devin, a college student with literary aspirations, takes a summer job at a run-down amusement park along the shore.
 Looking back as he tells us his story, he reflects that he had a ‘really bad case of the twenty-ones.’

 This novel represents the best of King’s ability to create characters that feel like real people: vulnerable, flawed, good-intentioned, perhaps a little doomed.
 The tone is just right — not quite dread, but uneasiness, the way the air feels heavy just before a seething summer storm.
 You know something is coming, it might be frightening, and there’s nothing you can do about it but wait and hold on to come out the other side.

 When you’re twenty-one, life is a roadmap.
 It’s only when you get to twenty-five or so that you begin to suspect you’ve been looking at the map upside down, and not until you’re forty are you entirely sure. — Stephen King

 Strong Sense of Place is a website and podcast dedicated to literary travel and books we love.
 Reading good books increases empathy.
 Empathy is good for all of us and the amazing world we inhabit.

 This is a weekly email.
 If you'd like a quick alert whenever we update our blog, subscribe here.